 One of the most common causes is gastritis or simple stomach irritation — usually caused by your dog eating something they shouldn’t — but other serious issues could be to blame.

 If your dog vomits once, keep a close eye on them to see if anything else happens.
-If it doesn’t, your pup is most likely fine.
-If you see additional symptoms or unusual behavior, let your veterinarian know.
+If nothing else occurs, your pup is most likely fine.
+But if you see additional symptoms or unusual behavior, let your veterinarian know.